Accessibility Statement

 12. Don’t lose hope

 Finally, don’t give up on your search for your cat.
 There are plenty of stories out there where cats have returned home weeks or even months after disappearing.
 Keep pounding the pavement around your neighborhood, checking in with shelters, and posting to relevant sites online.
-Chances are, your kitty is trying to get back to you as hard as you’re trying to find her.
+Chances are, your kitty is trying to get back to you as hard as you’re trying to find them.
 And many animal experts agree that cats have an incredible homing instinct, which means that they can perceive direction using something beyond the five ordinary senses of taste, smell, sight, touch, and hearing.

 Keep these strategies for how to find a lost cat close, and microchip your cat for further peace of mind!